LaunchCodeEducation/java-web-dev-wiki/Lesson-9-(Exceptions-and-Build-Tools).md

 ## Announcements

+1. Check with your course manager for any other important announcements.

+### For Part-Time Students:
 1. Remind students that Assignment #3 is open for them to start working on it!

-1. Check with your course manager for any other important announcements.
+### For Full-Time Students:
+* Welcome to day 15!

 ## Large Group Time (Instructor)